Small time Chung-type LIL for L\'{e}vy processes: Explicit LIL for L e vy processes

-\end{corollary} \begin{proof} The second part is included in Proposition~\ref{prop:bvnodrift}, since the process is of bounded variation with non-zero effective drift.
+\begin{pf} The second part is included in Proposition~\ref{prop:bvnodrift}, since the process is of bounded variation with non-zero effective drift.
 In the first part, the effective drift is zero, and the claim follows from Theorem~\ref{t3}.
 The small deviation estimate,